j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 by being hidden, are __ undone as I want to believe that my failings have not harmed you

-it is not so, but a greater miracle occurs. you face me again with resolute kindness
+it is not so, but nevertheless our machinations rust under wildflowers, you face me again today with resolute kindness

 I ask only to be permitted to live with you a little longer